Systems for Ensuring Safety and Security

 We do not make use of static security scans for a number of reasons.
 The main one is that we have the source code, so we know what elements are in place.
 However there are other more general reasons too.

 The most major reason is related to lack of context.
 A static scan can only report what may be done - not what actually is done.
-This is a bit abstract but is a critical point.
+This is a little abstract, but is a critical point.

 Take a parallel example - your static scan reports someone with a knife.
 Yes this sounds alarming but is it?
 If they are on the street then yes perhaps, but if they are in a kitchen then probably not.